wdconinc/practical-computing-for-scientists/README.md

 | 14   | 11/26,28,30   | TBD             |       |
 | 15   | 12/3,5,7      | TBD             |       |

-## Exams

-There will be a take-home final exam.
-In contrast to the homework assignments, you are expected to solve this final exams on your own.
-The final exam will be due on the date an in-class final exam would be scheduled.

 ## Evaluation

-The total grade will be calculated from your homework grades (50%), the final exam (25%), and your report and presentation (25%).
+The total grade will be calculated from your homework grades (25%) and the three projects (25% each).
+Up to 5% of each project grade of 25% can be affected by the variance in peer graded group contributions.

 ## Letter Grades